Maternity / Adoption Leave Trust Claim

 - Expatriate employees for whom no Social Security Contributions are being paid in Malta.

-The following employees are not exempt from having the Maternity Leave Contribution paid in their respect:
+The following employees are not exempt from having the Maternity Leave Contribution paid in their respect by their employer:

 - Part-Time employees who are not due to pay Social Security Contributions on such employment given that they are already paying from another full-time and/or part-time employment.
 Employers employing part-timers should contribute to the Maternity Leave Trust Fund on behalf of their part-time employees as well, even though they do not pay Social Security Contributions on the part-time job.

 - Persons with Disability who are registered as disabled with the Commission for the Rights of Persons with Disability (CRPD) and who are in employment.